 Development & Status

-The government system of conscription in Japan was ended in 792 CE, and so in the following Heian Period (794-1185 CE), private armies were formed in order to protect the landed interests (shoen) of nobles who spent most of their time away at the imperial court.
+The government system of conscription in Japan was ended in 792, and so in the following Heian Period (794-1185), private armies were formed in order to protect the landed interests (shoen) of nobles who spent most of their time away at the imperial court.
 This was the beginning of the samurai, a name meaning 'attendant' while the verb samurau means to serve and so the term was originally one of class rather than the military profession it later came to signify.
-There were other classes of warriors, too, but samurai was the only one with a connotation of serving the imperial court.
+There were other classes of warriors, too, but the samurai class was the only one with a connotation of serving the imperial court.

-Samurai were employed by feudal lords (daimyo) to defend their territories against rivals, to fight enemies identified by the government, and battle with hostile tribes and bandits.
+Samurai were employed by feudal lords (daimyo) for their martial skills in order to defend the lord's territories against rivals, to fight enemies identified by the government, and battle with hostile tribes and bandits.
 For this reason, samurai could live in barracks, in a castle or in their own private homes.
-As samurai eventually organised into groups led by warlords with political power they were able to take over from a weak imperial court in the 12th century CE under the rule of such warlords as Minamoto no Yoritomo.
-Thus, from the Kamakura period (1185-1333 CE) a new government system was founded which was dominated by warriors and led by a shogun (military dictator); so it would remain right up until the 19th century CE.
+As samurai eventually organised into groups led by warlords with political power they were able to take over from a weak imperial court in the 12th century under the rule of such warlords as Minamoto no Yoritomo.
+Thus, from the Kamakura period (1185-1333) a new military government system was founded which was dominated by warriors and led by a shogun (military dictator). and so it would remain right up until the 19th century.

 Many samurai came from the Kanto plain and had gained valuable experience in the campaigns against the Emishi (Ainu) tribes in the north.
-In these battles, warriors began to develop a code which gave them the possibility to earn a reputation and increase their status amongst their peers and masters.
+In these battles, warriors began to develop a code of conduct which gave them the possibility to earn a reputation and increase their status amongst their peers and masters.
 Naturally, bravery on the battlefield was paramount, and a tradition developed of samurai riding into battle shouting out their lineage and past deeds and challenging any of the enemy to single combat.
-These vocal pronouncements would later be replaced by the use of banners.
+These vocal pronouncements would later be replaced by the use of banners in samurai culture.

-It was not until the Edo period (1603-1868 CE) that a fully standardised system of status and rankings developed for samurai.
+It was not until the Edo period (1603-1868) that a fully standardised system of status and rankings developed for samurai.
 There were three principal ranks: